Germanic culture

 Germanic culture is a term referring to the culture of Germanic peoples, and can be used to refer to a range of time periods and nationalities, but is most commonly used in either a historical or contemporary context to denote groups that derive from the Proto-Germanic language, which is generally thought to have emerged as a distinct language after 500 BC.
-Germanic culture is characterized as having significant roots from Scandinavian and Teutonic cultures, and has notable influences from other societies at the time, namely the Roman Empire, who gave the tribe its Latin name, Germani.
-Over time the various different local and regional dialects of the language have diverged and each has adopted several distinct geographical and national properties, with an estimated 37 Germanic languages and 550 million speakers worldwide.
+Germanic culture had many notable influences from the Roman Empire, who gave the tribe its Latin name, Germani.
+Over time the various different local and regional dialects of the language have diverged and each has adopted several distinct geographical and national properties, with an estimated 37 Germanic languages and around 500 million speakers worldwide.

 Origins

 There is much debate over the exact period that Germanic culture became a distinct cultural group within Europe.
 With the first recorded annotations written by Tacitus, the Roman historian most agree that the culture’s roots were present from about 1–400 AD onward.
-The ancestors of the medieval Germanic peoples are believed to be genealogical descendants of the Nordic Bronze Age, an event that saw mass emigration from the colder regions of the north into the fertile lands of central Europe.
+The ancestors of the medieval Germanic peoples are believed to be genealogical descendants of the Jastorf Culture.
 For this reason, Germanic mythology and that of the Norse pantheon having a striking resemblance resulting in several identical myths and legends.

 Language

 The first emergence of a linguistically distinct Germanic language is thought to be around 500 B.C., however since the only written records of the time are from Tacitus, it is difficult to establish a clear progression of the language’s trajectory.
 While there is no written evidence to suggest that most tribes were able to converse with each other, it is likely that they were multilingual as almost every one of the dialects has its roots within the mother (PIE) language.
-Until around the 5th Century AD, most dialects were diverse enough in their structure, syntax and content that any attempts at reconciling the two could not be done.
-By then, Germanic languages had picked up extensive amounts of Latin from their exposure to the Roman empire.
-This signalled the transition to the varied modern Germanic languages prevalent today, with features such as its differing characters, (the umlaut) its declarative sentence structure (subject, verb, other) and its emphasis on "strong" and "weak" verbs, that make it functionally different from many other languages that are comparable around Europe.
+Until around the 5th century AD, most dialects were diverse enough in their structure, syntax and content that any attempts at reconciling the two could not be done.
+By then, Germanic languages had picked up extensive amounts of Latin from their exposure to the Roman Empire.
+This signalled the transition to the varied modern Germanic languages prevalent today, with features such as its differing characters (i.e. umlaut), its declarative sentence structure (subject, verb, other) and its emphasis on "strong" and "weak" verbs, that make it functionally different from many other languages that are comparable around Europe.